Vigitant/startup/README.md

 I had some trouble with the structuring of the folders and files - the public folder needs to go in the main folder of the project, and only the things that are publicly visible go in there.

+Simon DB notes:

+DON'T COMMIT WITH PASSWORDS IN CODE.
+USE PROCESS.ENV INSTEAD.

+As long as Mongo (or whatever service) is set up once, any programs that use it from then are good to go.